 The issue of voting residence is complex.
-Even in states where laws clearly define criteria for determining a person’s voting residence, the final determination is generally up to each local election official.
-The UOCAVA allows citizens outside the United States (not affiliated with the Uniformed Services) to vote in the state or territory where they last resided immediately prior to departing the United States, even if many years have elapsed, and the voter maintains no residence in the state or territory, and the intent to return to that state or territory may not be certain.
+Even in jurisdictions where laws clearly define criteria for determining a person’s voting residence, the final determination is generally up to each local election official.
+The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows citizens outside the United States (not affiliated with the Uniformed Services) to vote in the state or territory where they last resided immediately prior to departing the United States, even if many years have elapsed, and the voter maintains no residence in the state or territory, and the intent to return to that state or territory may not be certain.
 If a citizen is uncertain about his or her current legal voting residence, the citizen should examine his or her connections or ties to the state or territory in question and consult with legal counsel.

 What about Taxes?

-Exercising your right to vote in elections for Federal offices only does not affect the determination of residence or domicile for purposes of any tax imposed under Federal, state or local law.
-If you claim a particular state as your residence and have other ties with that state in addition to voting then you may be liable for state and local taxation, depending upon that particular state law.
-Consult your state tax officials for further information.
+Exercising your right to vote in elections for Federal offices in an of itself may not be used as the sole basis to determine residence or domicile for purposes of any tax imposed under Federal, state or local law.
+If you claim a particular state or territory as your residence and have other ties with that state or territory in addition to voting then you may be liable for state and local taxation, depending upon that particular state law.
+Consult your local tax officials for further information.

 Federal Write-In Absentee Ballot (FWAB)

-Overseas voters may be eligible to use the Federal Write-in Absentee Ballot (FWAB) to vote for federal offices (President/Vice President, Senator, and Representative).The FWAB may be used only for general elections and is a backup for voters who expect to be able to use the regular absentee ballot from their state or territory but who did not receive that ballot in time to vote and return it.
+Overseas voters may be eligible to use the Federal Write-in Absentee Ballot (FWAB) to vote for federal offices (President/Vice President, Senator, and Representative).The FWAB may be used only for general elections and is a backup for voters who expect to be able to use the regular absentee ballot from their state or territory but who did not receive that absentee ballot in time to vote and return it.
 The FWAB must be received by the local election official no later than the deadline for receipt of regular absentee ballots under state law.

 The FWAB is to be used to assist those voters who would be disenfranchised through no fault of their own, and is not designed as a replacement for the regular state ballot.
 It is valid only when the state ballot has been requested.
-The FWAB is available at the U.S. Embassy.